second2050/arch-install-scripts/README.md

     - using Breeze theme
 - User defaults:
   - 🐟 (`fish`) as default shell
-    - chainloaded with `bash` to ensure posix support for login scripts
 - Bootloader: rEFInd
   - using [refind-theme-regular by bobafetthotmail](https://github.com/bobafetthotmail/refind-theme-regular)